Pesticide Applicator Continuing Education

 This course bundle is designed for the Florida Ornamental and Turf commercial applicator.
 This bundle should be paired with a core bundle to meet recertification requirements.
 All courses are approved by the Florida Department of Agriculture and Consumer Services Division of Agricultural Environmental Services.
 Please click on course details for a list of courses.

-Florida Core Bundle
+Florida Core 4 CEU Bundle

 This course bundle is designed for the Florida commercial or private pesticide applicator.
 This core bundle may be combined with any category bundle to meet recertification requirements.
 All courses are approved by the Florida Department of Agriculture and Consumer Services Division of Agricultural Environmental Services.
 Please click on course details for a list of courses.